PicoPET/corev-llvm-ppl/llvm-toolchain-ppl.md

 ### Related efforts to be described

-The upstream GNU tool chain projects already support standard RISC-V.  It is reasonably standard, but relatively immature by comparison with competing tool chains such as Arm and MIPS.
+The upstream LLVM tool chain projects already support standard RISC-V.  RISC-V support in LLVM is strongly compliant to the RISC-V specification, but relatively immature in comparison to other architectures as x86, Arm and MIPS.

-The PULP GNU tool chain is based on GCC from 2017, shortly after RISC-V was added upstream.
-It lacks all the more recent work on RISC-V optimization work.
-It is a research compiler, and does not always follow GNU design principles or coding standards.
-It does not include any PULP specific tests
+Currently LLVM does not support CORE-V specific features or extensions, and subsequently, its test suites do not include any CORE-V or PULP specific tests.

-There are also other non-GNU tool chains for RISC-V
+Other toolchains available for RISC-V are:

-- Clang/LLVM for RISC-V
+- the GNU tool chain for RISC-V, for which a CORE-V specific project is being set up within OpenHW Group;
 - IAR RISC-V compiler

-None of these yet supports PULP or CORE-V.
+The GNU tool chain project within OpenHW Group intends to support CORE-V and PULP extensions, but at the time of writing focuses solely on the CV32E40P platform.

 ## External dependencies